Documentation 3.0 Beta

 In the synchronous case, you examine the NSError object passed to the

 login:withCredentials:error: method.
-If the NSError object is not nil, then an error occurred and you can handle it appropriately.
+If the NSError object is not nil, an error occurs and you can handle it appropriately.

 Exception class as the base class for all exceptions.
 Depending on the type of error, a method such as the